zaffl/dsfb-labor_market_analysis/README.md

 In particular the analysis is based on dataset referring to the labor market of the region Lombardia, Italy.

 # Dataset Sources

-The main datasets used are provided by Regione Lombardia available here and for other are taken from ISTAT Furthermore for another purpose ....
+- Regione Lombardia
+- ISTAT

-More detail are available in the Jupyter Notebook
+More details are available in the Jupyter Notebook

 # Requirements and how to run the code
 In order to run this you simply need to install Python >= 3.6 and Anaconda.
 If you have already install Python on your PC you can simply run this command to install Anaconda: